4. Working with Memory Manually#

 scoring_2.png

-1. Optionally, if you catch entries you want to update (e.g., if you want to correct scores), you could either change them in the database or in Excel and re-import.
-Note: the most stable way of doing this is in the database since the mapping can be off in some cases when reimporting.
+If you catch entries you want to update (e.g., if you want to correct scores or change labels of a prompt), you could either change them in the database or in Excel and re-import.
+(Note: the most stable way of doing this is in the database since the mapping can be off in some cases when reimporting.)
+Entries in the database can be updated using a PyRIT function located in memory_interface.py such as update_entries or update_labels_by_conversation_id (work for both AzureSQLMemory and DuckDBMemory).
+Alternatively, a data management tool like DBeaver can be used to directly update locally stored memory entries in DuckDB.

 Entering Manual Prompts#